Statutory Notice Period

 Decide what notice period serves you best

-It is usually in your business’ interest to have a longer notice period so that you can make arrangements for someone else to pick up the work after the notice period and for a handover to take place.
+It is usually in your business’ interest to have a longer notice period so that you can plan for someone else to pick up the work after the notice period and for a handover to take place.

 When discussing terms of employment with a new employee, give them the minimum notice your business will need to replace them.
-This needs to be reasonable, the more senior the position the more likely a longer notice period will be needed.
+This needs to be reasonable, the more senior the position, the more likely longer notice periods will be needed.

-Talk to one of our colleagues specialised in contracts & documentation before you decide how much notice to give through contractual terms.
+Talk to one of our experts specialised in contracts & documentation before you decide how much notice to give through contractual terms.

 Exceptions to the statutory minimum notice period

 As an employer, you can decide to summarily dismiss one of your employees for gross misconduct.
 This means serious breach of contract or behaviours that compromise health and safety, or the day-to-day business operations, like theft.
-Please note, you still have to follow a fair procedure e.g. investigation and disciplinary.
+Please note, you still must follow a fair procedure e.g. investigation and disciplinary.

 We advise you to weigh all the necessary aspects before you decide to go the summary dismissal route.
-If the employee can prove, for example, that a colleague has been treated more leniently in a similar situation, you risk a discrimination claim.
+If the employee can prove, for example, that a colleague has been treated more leniently in a similar situation, you risk an unfair dismissal claim.

 Also, unless you are dismissing them for gross misconduct, you need to still give them the minimum statutory notice (or more depending on what the contract says).